Fire On The Mountain

 An additional component of the exhibition is the three-part performance series EVERYWHERE BEEN THERE, which Rooney developed in cooperation with the choreographer Temitope Ajose-Cutting and the musician Paolo Thorsen-Nagel.
 The performance will premiere in three consecutive chapters on 24, 25, and 26 May 2019 in the exhibition space.

 Curated by Anna Lena Seiser

-The exhibition will be accompanied by Megan Rooney’s first monograph, with texts by Emily LaBarge (writer and professor at the Royal College of Art in London) and Quinn Latimer (art critic and editor of the documenta 14 publication series SOUTH).
+The exhibition is accompanied by Megan Rooney’s first monograph, with texts by Emily LaBarge (author and professor at the Royal College of Art in London) and Quinn Latimer (art critic and editor of the documenta14 publication series “SOUTH”), among others.